EricSergeant/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-How about a game or two of Tic-Tac-Toe between two old-school Final Fantasy mages<sup>*<sup>?
+How about a game or two of Tic-Tac-Toe between two old-school Final Fantasy mages<sup>*</sup>?
 Connect any three squares in a line (vertical, horizontal, diagonally) to win.
 Wins are stored and will be listed when you return to the app.

 A deploy link will be provided once the repository is moved from private to public.